Culinary School Pros and Cons: How to Decide If It’s For You

 Gain Exposure to Advanced Techniques and Cuisines From Around The World

-A good culinary school curriculum is one that builds on itself, scaffolding your knowledge day by day.
-Since earning a culinary degree or diploma isn’t tied to any specific menu, students get to explore a wider variety of skills, from basic knife skills and sanitation methods to more complex world cuisines and cooking techniques.
-At Escoffier this is done in 30-84 weeks, depending on the program selected.
+A good culinary school curriculum is designed to build on itself, scaffolding your knowledge day by day.
+Because earning a culinary degree or diploma isn’t tied to any specific menu, students get to explore a wider variety of skills, from basic knife skills and sanitation methods to more complex world cuisines and cooking techniques.
+Depending on the path you choose, Escoffier programs can be completed in 30 to 84 weeks.

 Professional Chef Instructors can provide you with invaluable experience with different styles of cuisine.